Faudel: Un Autre Soleil and Mundial Corrida

 In 2003, the singer went back to the recording studio to work on a new album.
 On September 2, 2003, Faudel released Un Autre Soleil, his most mature album so far.
 The artist had to compromise with his record company that insisted on his producing an exclusively Arabic album, yet he also managed to impose songs in French.
 With the help of songwriter Patrick Dupond who had collaborated with Florent Pagny, Faudel composed very personal lyrics such as those of "Petit Etre" — dealing with his recently born son.
 Marion Michau penned the first single to be aired on the French radios "Je Veux Vivre".
 Bands like Zebda, the Négresses Vertes and Zen Zila also came to collaborate on the record.
 With a strong Mediterranean feel, the album should enable Faudel to meet with a larger and larger audience.

 Faudel worked on a new album called Mundial Corrida.
 This, the Rai star's fourth album to date, was released in September 2006.
 On Mundial Corrida, produced by Fred Chateau and Volodia, Faudel affirmed his double French and Algerian identity, celebrating his two cultures on "Mon Pays", the first single release which received extensive airplay.
 The French singer, songwriter and composer Pascal Obispo also contributed several tracks to the album.

 The return

-In 2017, Faudel recorded the bilingual Arabic and French language single "Rani" as a duo with Palestinian and pan-Arab singer Mohammed Assaf, who was the 2013 Arab Idol winner.
+In 2017, Faudel recorded the bilingual Arabic and French language single "Rani" as a duo with singer Mohammed Assaf, who was the 2013 Arab Idol winner.

 A track recorded in collaboration with RedOne, "All Day, All Night" was released on April 26, 2018.

 On April 16, 2019, a new song was unveiled, Mon Dieu, follow it in 2020 with two songs Histoire Chaba and Smile.